 Cap and gown measurement information will be sent in February of each year for students who file an Application for Graduation inviting them to participate in the annual spring (May) commencement ceremony.
-Cap and gown measurement is held on a determined date on the Main Campus, allowing the opportunity for students to submit measurements for their graduation cap and gown.
+Cap and gown measurement is available in the Counseling Center CTC-202, allowing the opportunity for students to submit measurements for their graduation cap and gown.
 In addition to May graduates, August and December graduates are also invited to participate in the commencement ceremony as well.
 No fee is charged for the graduation cap and gown.